ublue-os/website/docs/faq.md

 Ideally we'd get one lovely zstd-compressed container diff every day but it's not there yet.
 Check out this [upstream issue](https://github.com/coreos/rpm-ostree/issues/4012) for more information on progress in this area.

-## What is the relationship between uBlue and Fedora?
+## What is the relationship between Universal Blue and Fedora?

-uBlue is not officially endorsed or a part of the Fedora project, it's a group of enthusiasts who want to play in this new sandbox that Fedora has created.
+Universal Blue is not officially endorsed or a part of the Fedora project, it's a group of enthusiasts who want to play in this new sandbox that Fedora has created.
 This project tends to exercise new features in ostree and Fedora, and as a result we might be the first ones to run into an issue.
 We endevaour to be a healthy contributing partner to the Fedora ecosystem, so please be cognizant of that when reporting issues, we want to help where we can!